 At the top of your seller standards dashboard, you'll see notifications of all recent activity in your seller account.

 The first section shows your current seller level, and shows details for the different areas that make up your seller level.
 If you'd like to see your status for other regions within the seller performance standards program, select one from the drop-down menu labeled "Region".

 Your seller level is evaluated on the 20th of each month.
 The first section shows your current seller level and a snapshot of your performance on the day of your last evaluation.
-The right toggle shows your projected seller level, basically what it would be if your next evaluation occurred today.
-The projected seller level is updated daily.
+The second section shows what your seller level would be if you were evaluated today.
+The second section is updated daily.
 You can check your performance areas daily to see how you're doing and where you can improve.

 The three performance levels are:

 There are many advantages to qualifying for and maintaining Top Rated Seller status.
 As a Top Rated Seller, you get a 20% discount on final value fees, and a Top Rated badge displayed on eligible listings.
 You must meet all Top Rated requirements to qualify as a Top Rated Seller.

 Make sure you don't fall below standard, because you could lose any search placement benefits, may have selling limits placed on your account, and could be restricted from selling on the site.
 If your rating is below standard in any category, then your overall seller status is below standard.